 An hour is required for the doctor to judge the reaction and further he would take a second blood sample.
 These would give your cortisol levels in the blood.
 It is judged by the time the body took to react.

-The samples are further tested for their cortisol levels and the results can come up within a week or two.
+The samples of ACTH stimulation tests are further tested for their cortisol levels and the results can come up within a week or two.